mslinn/awsLambdaTest/DEBUGGING.md

 # Step 4: Debugging

+If you wish to type along and have not already performed the instructions on the previous page [REST API]](REST.md) or [HTTP API](HTTP.md) please do so now.

 Debugging is the same for the HTTP and REST APIs.
 This document discusses how to set up an IntelliJ IDEA run configuration for debugging.